More teachings on the same topic: “Depending completely on God” – a NEW perspective on John 5:19

 John 20:21 So Jesus said to them again, “Peace to you!
 As the Father has sent Me, I also send you.”

 Jesus now lives in us and ministers to others through us by His Spirit.
 If he gives us a “word of knowledge” we receive it and act upon it.
-If he does not, we can still take action using his authority and power which are in us through His Spirit—just as Jesus did in the gospels.
+But even if he does not, we can still obey his written command in Luke 10:9 to preach the gospel and to heal the sick.
+In such a way Jesus is ministering through us.

-Jesus could minister with power because of His relationship with the Father; in the same way we hope to minister with power because of our relationship with Jesus.
-To the extent that we understand the outworking of Jesus’ relationship with his Father with regard to the miracles that he did, we may better understand how our relationship with Jesus may lead to greater manifestations of power in our ministry for the gospel.
+Jesus could minister with power because of His relationship with the Father; in the same way we can minister with authority and power because of our relationship with Jesus.
+To the extent that we understand the outworking of Jesus’ relationship with his Father with regard to the miracles that he did, we may better understand how our relationship with Jesus can lead to compelling manifestations of authority and power in our ministry for the gospel.

 It may be natural for a committed believer to want to be led by the Lord through the Holy Spirit in everything that he or she does.
 But is this something that is actually attainable or even the Lord’s will for us in this life?
 There are things in our daily lives for which we may not always need the Lord’s leading.
 For example, everyday we wake up at a certain time (often determined by for what time we set our alarm clock), get dressed, determine what to eat for breakfast, and go to work.
 These are activities that the Lord normally gives us authority and responsibility to take care of without his direct supervision and leading.
 The relevant question is: in what area should we simply handle things by ourselves with the wisdom the Lord has given us as human beings, and in what area should we seek His leading and be consciously dependent on Him?
 The line is not a fine one, and may be shifting slightly from day to day.